monty charlotte preston

 SNUFFY transforms between blanket-state and jacket state in an efficient and straightforward process, guided by color-coded snaps (buttons seen here are representative of snaps only).
 Sewn-in magnets help secure flaps together and reduce the need for excessive snaps.

-Top row: SNUFFY prototype front and back.
-Bottom rows: SNUFFY transformation process: unfold, remove panels, attach like-colored snaps, pull on overhead.
+Top: SNUFFY prototype front and back.
+Bottom: SNUFFY transformation process: unfold, remove panels, attach like-colored snaps, pull on overhead.
 Pockets store an N95, keepsake item, and medical information or ID cards.

 DIY Friendly